gcalacdayuniv/2026lms/README.md

 * **`GAS_WEBHOOK_URL`**: The proxy endpoint used to transmit base64 payloads to Google Apps Script.

 ## Recent Feature & Security Updates
+* **Dashboard UX Redesign & Sliding Sidebar:** The frontend architecture was restructured to include a full width application layout containing a top fixed navigation header.
+The user's personal context and settings were shifted into an interactive sliding right panel to declutter the main viewing area for module browsing.
+* **Security & Credential Management:** Introduced the `/api/change-password` endpoint.
+Users can now securely update their password directly from their profile sidebar.
+The edge network handles hashing standardizations and strict validations natively.
+* **Role Restructuring:** The default user registration role was formally shifted to `Student` across the SQL schema and backend allocation flows.
 * **Course & Enrollment Pipeline:** Implemented a new decoupled modular domain file (`course.js`) enabling role-based dashboard architectures.
-Users with the 'lecturer' role are provided an interface to create and manage their subjects.
-Users with the standard 'user' role are provided an interface detailing their enrolled subjects alongside an interactive list allowing them to enroll in available courses.
-Database relations (Courses and Enrollments) have been directly integrated into the Cloudflare Worker proxy.
 * **Avatar Storage Optimization & Hotlinking Bypass:** Updated the database schema approach to store Google Drive file URLs instead of heavy Base64 strings to drastically conserve D1 SQL storage limits.
-The frontend dynamically parses these Google Drive download URLs and seamlessly converts them into Google's hidden `thumbnail` endpoint to bypass hotlinking and CORS restrictions on the client side.
-* **Login Authorization Gate:** Added a strict case-insensitive validation check inside the `/api/login` endpoint.

 ## Development Directives
 When asked to add features, debug, or refactor, you must strictly adhere to the following rules: